ropensci-archive/tidytags/README.md

 package](https://docs.ropensci.org/rtweet/index.html) (via
 `rtweet::lookup_statuses()`) to query the Twitter API.
 This process requires Twitter API keys associated with an approved Twitter developer account.
-(See the [Getting started with tidytags](https://bretsw.github.io/tidytags/articles/setup.html) vignette, Pain Point \#2, if you need help with this.)
+See the [Getting started with tidytags](https://bretsw.github.io/tidytags/articles/setup.html) vignette, Pain Point \#3, if you need help with this.

 ## Learning more about tidytags